How to Get Into Nursing School

 - GPA of 2.75 or higher for ADN program or GPA of 3.0 or higher for BSN program

-Specific prerequisites will vary based on the program, so it is very important to check with an admissions counselor prior to applying.
+Specific nursing school requirements will vary based on the program, so it is very important to check with an admissions counselor prior to applying.
 Typically, BSN (Bachelor of Science in Nursing) programs will require more perquisites than an ADN (Associate Degree in Nursing) program.

 3. Research Nursing Programs